Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Introduction

+This study addresses these gaps by systematically evaluating four open-source LLMs across three dimensions: benchmark performance, similarity metrics, and static analysis.
+We test both unquantized and quantized versions of each selected model (4-bit and 8-bit), using HumanEvalPlus and MBPP Plus as functional benchmarks, CodeBLEU for similarity scoring, and SonarQube for maintainability analysis.
+Although the specific models studied represent an earlier generation of LLMs, the challenges we observe as a proof of concept, poor functional reliability, mixed quantization effects, and widespread maintainability concerns, remain highly relevant for current and future systems.
+Our findings highlight risks that persist across model families and offer practical lessons for developers and researchers adopting LLMs in production.

-\textbf{RQ3: What kinds of code quality issues (I.E., code smells, readability issues, maintainability issues) does LLM-generated code have, and what can automatic and manual analysis show about these issues?}
+We pose the following research questions to drive our study: \begin{itemize}[leftmargin=1em] \item \textbf{RQ1:} How well does each LLM perform on HumanEvalPlus and MBPP Plus, and how do they compare with the CodeBLEU scores of each model? \item \textbf{RQ2:} What is the effect of quantization on LLM performance on benchmark scores and CodeBLEU scores? \item \textbf{RQ3:} What kinds of code quality issues (i.e., code smells, readability issues, maintainability issues) does unquantized and quantized LLM-generated code have, and what can automatic and manual analysis show about these issues? \end{itemize}

-To address RQ3, we aim to examine the code quality issues in LLM-generated code, including code smells, readability concerns, maintainability challenges, and other potential deficiencies that could impact the long-term usability of the code in production environments.
-Existing literature has explored the quality issues in the biggest LLMs, such as GPT 3.5 Turbo and GPT 4o~\cite{simoes2024evaluating}.
-Still, it does not explore the quality issues of smaller LLMs catered toward academic researchers and small businesses.
-Since functional correctness is typically the primary focus of LLMs, and with size they generally become more effective, since these LLMs are much smaller we suspect that their generated code may exhibit a range of quality issues that affect its ease of understanding, modification, and maintenance.
+The key contributions of this paper are: \begin{itemize}[leftmargin=1em] \item Analysis of LLM performance on benchmarks, code similarity scores, and static analysis metrics. \item Evaluation of the effects of quantization on functional correctness and maintainability. \item Identification of common code quality issues in LLM-generated Python code. \item A public GitHub repository with all data and code\footnote{https://figshare.com/s/5e6ecebe07829ee8b106}. \end{itemize}